Portfolio Management Services (PMS) is a phrase or a word that you would have heard from your friends and family.

 - Non-discretionary Portfolio Management: The investor will choose the recommendation and timing; the PMS will only make suggestions for investments.
 The investor could thus gain financial planner knowledge through this use of PMS without giving up investment control because they make the final decision rather than the fund manager.

-Choosing the best PMS
+Choosing the best Portfolio Management Services

 - Finally, pick a service that offers ongoing customer support and helps you with audited reports and income tax calculations for filing returns.